GWSDAT V3.1 – now released

 GWSDAT applies a spatiotemporal model smoother for a more coherent and smooth interpretation of the interaction in spatial and time-series components of groundwater solute concentrations.
 A spatiotemporal concentration smoother is fitted for each analyte using a non-parametric regression technique known as Penalised Splines (Eilers and Marx, 1992, 1996).

-A Bayesian methodology is used to select the appropriate degree of model smoothness (Evers et al, 2013) The fit of the spatiotemporal algorithm to the monitoring data can be evaluated in either graphical or numerical format (export to MS Excel).
+A Bayesian methodology is used to select the appropriate degree of model smoothness (Evers et al, 2015).
+The fit of the spatiotemporal algorithm to the monitoring data can be evaluated.

 GWSDAT includes the following tools for trend visualization and detection: